 A second example of framing differences is the fact that there are large disparities in life expectancy between social classes, races, and ethnicities.
 To a liberal audience, this problem may be framed as an issue of equality and fairness: “We are not treating people fairly, as shown by the fact that certain segments of the population die sooner.
 We should eliminate disparities so that everyone has an equal opportunity at a healthy life.”
 In this appeal to fairness, we are again aiming at a highly prioritized value of liberals.

 For a conservative audience, appeals to fairness are, again, less effective.
 A more appropriate value is the sanctity of life: “We are not sustaining all the lives we could.
 Life is a precious gift and through resolving health disparities we would create more life in this world.”
 Framing the message as a question of sanctity increases the likelihood of conservatives seeing a problem.

 Major health care reform in the US does not have to be a fantasy.
-Change will only happen when a broad coalition is created.
+A change will only happen when a broad coalition is created.
 If the evidence of our system’s problems is presented appropriately to the audience in question, then we are more likely to create a coalition calling for change.
 Policymakers on both sides of the aisle can be better at appealing to values that resonate with their audiences.
 Sticking to a single frame for facts may inhibit reform and keep us with the dark reality of our current system.